dnolan1993/machinery_world_/README.md

 <ul>
     <li>
-    For the fonts I used Google fonts.
-For the logo I used 'Stalinist One' as it is a big blocky font that I felt would fit well with the type of logo I wanted for the website, all other text on the site is 'Roboto' as I felt it flowed well throughout the site and is very readable for a user.
+    For the fonts, I used Google fonts.
+For the logo, I used 'Stalinist One' as it is a big blocky font that I felt would fit well with the type of logo I wanted for the website, all other text on the site is 'Roboto' as I felt it flowed well throughout the site and is very readable for a user.
     </li>
 </ul>